MDecker-MobileComputing/Ionic_HalloName/README.md

 # Ionic app "Hallo Name" #

-Simple app with [Ionic 4](https://ionicframework.com) with just one page, which demonstrates how to implement event handling methods for buttons and how to access the value of a text input element.
+Simple app with [Ionic](https://ionicframework.com) with just one page, which demonstrates how to implement event handling methods for buttons and how to access the value of a text input element.

 <br>